 A Nation for the 21st Century

-Métis Chief Troy DeLaRonde is dedicated to preserving and celebrating Métis identity and history that recognizes the Métis contribution to the formation of Canada, the completion of former Metis Chief Roy DeLaRonde’s mandate to establish treaty rights to the RSMIN community, and the ongoing advancement of the RSMIN Community.
+Métis Chief Troy DeLaRonde is dedicated to preserving and celebrating Métis identity and history that recognizes the Métis contribution to the formation of Canada, and the completion of former Metis Chief Roy DeLaRonde’s mandate to establish formal recognition of the RSMIN community by the Federal and Provincial Government.
+Until then our journey continues on the path to restore Treaty and Aboriginal Rights, and the ongoing advancement of the RSMIN Community.

 Comments are closed, but trackbacks and pingbacks are open.